 (1) Type of Information Collection: Renewal of a currently approved collection.

-(2) Title: Inspection of Records Relating to Visual Depictions of Simulated Sexually Explicit Performances.
+(2) Title: Inspection of Records Relating to Visual Depictions of Actual and Simulated Sexually Explicit Performances

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Business or other for-profit.
 Other: None.

-Abstract: This is a renewal of an existing information collection implementing the record-keeping, labeling, and inspection requirements of 28 CFR part 75, accounting for changes in the underlying statute made by Congress in enacting the Adam Walsh Child Protection and Safety Act of 2006.
+Abstract: This is a renewal of an existing information collection implementing the record-keeping, labeling, and inspection requirements of 28 CFR part 75.

 The information collection documents the record-keeping, labeling, and inspection requirements for producers of visual depictions of actual and simulated sexually explicit conduct, and the certification regime for the exemption from these requirements, in certain circumstances, for producers of visual depictions of simulated sexually explicit conduct and visual depictions of actual sexually explicit conduct constituting the lascivious exhibition of the genitals or pubic area of a person.
 These statutory requirements of 28 CFR part 75, codified at 18 U.S.C.
 2257 and 2257A, are designed to ensure that visual depictions of sexually explicit conduct are produced in accordance with laws and regulations, and without the involvement of minors under 18 years of age.